HarleyKatz/gene-api-examples/README.md

   --data '{"username":"<username>","password":"<passowrd>"}'
 ```

-Once using the JWT token, you can then query the genes enpoint with
+Once the JWT token is obtained, you can then query the genes enpoint with
 ```
 curl https://david-gene-api.herokuapp.com/auth/genes/<gene> -H "Accept: application/json" -H "Authorization: JWT <token>"
 ```